sbromberger/LightGraphs.jl/docs/src/persistence.md

 ## Saving using *LightGraphs.jl* `lg` format.

 Graphs may be written to I/O streams and files using the `savegraph` function and read with the `loadgraph` function.
-The default graph format is a bespoke compressed *LightGraphs.jl* format `lg`.
+The default graph format is a bespoke compressed *LightGraphs.jl* format `LG`.

 ### Example